ShenZhen0502/UDAformer/readme.md

 #### Testing

 Put the model weight into checkpoint folder, and run test.py.
+The model weight is uploaded to [Google Drive](https://drive.google.com/drive/folders/13ehthtYe7GSnQWaTZsnTa2n_08RNlF22)

 After run the test.py, you can see the result in results folder.